 - Adults and older adults:

-- lower risk of all-cause mortality, cardiovascular disease, hypertension, type 2 diabetes mellitus, abnormal blood lipids, several cancers, dementia, anxiety, depression, risk of falls & fall-related injuries
+- lower risk of ACM, CVD, hypertension, T2DM, abnormal blood lipids, several cancers, dementia, anxiety, depression, risk of falls & fall-related injuries

 - improved cognition, quality of life, sleep, bone health, physical function